gitext-rs/git-stack/docs/comparison.md

 Cons:
 - Coupled to Phabricator which is EOL
-- Auto-rebasing doesn't preserve branch relationships
+- Auto-rebasing doesn't preserve branch relationships (stacks)
-- No auto-rebase outside of merging
+- No auto-rebase outside of "landing" a Diff (merging a PR)